-This is the content of information disclosure related to the capital adequacy ratio of Saigon - Hanoi Commercial Joint Stock Bank ("the Bank") and its subsidiaries (collectively referred to as "SHB") as of 31.
-December 2021.
-The information is disclosed in accordance with Circular 41/2016/TT-NHNN dated December 30, 2016 of the Governor of the State Bank of Vietnam regulating the capital adequacy ratio for banks and branches. foreign banks (Appendix 5 - Disclosure content).
+This is the content of information disclosure related to the capital adequacy ratio of Saigon - Hanoi Commercial Joint Stock Bank ("the Bank") and its subsidiaries (collectively referred to as "SHB") as of the 30th.
+June 2022.
+The information is disclosed in accordance with Circular 41/2016/TT-NHNN dated December 30, 2016 of the Governor of the State Bank of Vietnam regulating the capital adequacy ratio for banks and foreign banks branches.
+(Appendix 5 - Disclosure content).

-As at December 31, 2021, SHB had subsidiaries that were consolidated when calculating the Consolidated CAR as follows:
+As at June 30, 2022, SHB had subsidiaries that were consolidated when calculating the Consolidated CAR as follows:

-No Company name Charter capital (million VND) Field of activity Bank ownership ratio 1 Debt Management and Asset Exploitation One Member Company Limited Saigon - Hanoi Commercial Joint Stock Bank ("SHB AMC") 20,000 Debt management and asset exploitation 100% 2 Saigon - Hanoi Commercial Joint Stock Bank Finance Company Limited ("SHB FC") 1,000,000 Finance/Banking 100% 3 Saigon - Hanoi Laos One Member Bank ("SHB Laos") 1,195,480 Finance/Banking 100% 4 Saigon - Hanoi Cambodia Bank Limited ("SHB Cambodia") 1,744,452 Finance/Banking 100%
+No. Company name Charter capital (million VND) Field of activity Bank ownership ratio 1 Debt Management and Asset Exploitation One Member Company Limited Saigon - Hanoi Commercial Joint Stock Bank ("SHB AMC") 20,000 Debt management and asset exploitation 100% 2 Saigon - Hanoi Commercial Joint Stock Bank Finance Company Limited ("SHB FC") 1,000,000 Finance/Banking 100% 3 Saigon - Hanoi Laos One Member Bank ("SHB Laos") 1,234,572 Finance/Banking 100% 4 Saigon - Hanoi Cambodia Bank Limited ("SHB Cambodia") 1,744,452 Finance/Banking 100%

-As at 31 December 2021, SHB has no subsidiaries that are insurance businesses, therefore, the consolidated balance sheet to calculate the consolidated CAR will be similar to the balance sheet.
+As at 30/06/2022, SHB has no subsidiaries that are insurance businesses, so the consolidated balance sheet to calculate the consolidated CAR will be similar to the balance sheet.